My name is Olivia Moriano and I'm an international dressage rider for the Italian Team.

 Due to my dual nationality (father is Italian), I was given the opportunity to represent Italy at pony FEI level.
 I got my two qualifying score sheets to represent Italy to kick start my international journey.
 In March 2015, I got chosen to compete in my first CDI at Addington Manor, Buckinghamshire.
 Myself and Rikki came in the top 20 in all three classes against previous champions.
 2015 was sadly my last year doing pony FEI level due to my age, but I have been given the incredible opportunity to have the ride on Sally-Anne Hoyle’s stunning advanced horse Worldly Wise.
 Rikki and I have progressed into an amazing partnership that will last a lifetime and I'm hoping this repeats itself with Will.

-On top of dressage, I finished college where I studied Economics, Government & Politics and English Literature and Language at A-level with grades that got me into my first choice university, The London Institute of Banking and Finance.
-I plan to continue my dressage alongside my studies which I start in September with the ultimate dream to try and reach the Italian Olympic Team in the future.
+On top of dressage, I studied Economics, Government & Politics and English Literature and Language at A-level with grades that got me into my first choice university, The London Institute of Banking and Finance.
+I plan to continue my dressage alongside my studies with the ultimate dream to try and reach the Italian Olympic Team in the future.
 This sport has given me so many memorable and wonderful moment to treasure forever.
-I'm really looking forward to the 2018 season ahead.
-Mine and Will's past seasons together was very successful and our growing partnership had continued into this season where I have learnt a tremendous amount.
+I'm really looking forward to the season ahead.
+Mine and Will's past seasons together (including 5 internationals)was very successful and our growing partnership had continued into this season where I have learnt a tremendous amount.